Kid Galahad (boxer)

-Abdul-Bari "Barry" Awad (born 3 March 1990), best known by his nickname of "Kid Galahad", is a British professional boxer who held the IBF featherweight title.
+Abdul-Bari "Baz" Awad (born 3 March 1990), best known by his nickname of "Kid Galahad", is a British professional boxer who held the IBF featherweight title.

 Early life

 Galahad was born in the Qatar capital of Doha but is originally from Yemen.
 His father was in the Qatar Armed Forces and was released as part of an agreement with the Americans after the conclusion of the Gulf War.
-At the age of 4, Galahad came to England with his parents and lived in Liverpool until he was 12 years old and eventually ended up in Sheffield.
-At the age of thirteen he took up boxing with trainer Brendan Ingle.
+At the age of four, Galahad came to England with his parents and lived in Liverpool until he was 12 years old and eventually ended up in Sheffield.
+At the age of 13 he took up boxing with trainer Brendan Ingle.

 Professional career

 Galahad decided to take up boxing to keep him off the streets so he didn't follow his siblings and end up in jail and being involved in gang violence.
 After he started going to his local gym to get bigger he noticed a boxing ring, after shadow boxing for a few minutes he decided he wanted to be a boxer.
 After a chance meeting with his hero Prince Naseem Hamed he was told by Naseem that if he wanted to be great in boxing and wanted to be a champion he should train at the Brendan Ingle gym, so after driving around for an hour Galahad and his mother found the gym.